yutingwu4/NaviSmoothie/README.md

 - Styling to account for long smoothie names, spacing of buttons on edit form, the display grid for smoothie cards
 - Website mostly complies to WCAG contrast ratios, but would like to account for other web accessibility standards more thoroughly
 - Fix searching mode to allow users to edit or delete smoothie card.
-State of modified data in input fields remain only in edit mode; the view does not get updated.
+State of modified data in input fields remain only in edit mode; the view does not get updated
-- Delete functionality possibly has overlapping code; needs to be refactored.
+- Delete functionality possibly has overlapping code; needs to be refactored
-- Revisit id/key logic of each card.
+- Revisit id/key logic of each car
+- Add images to smoothie cards